 Don’t see your question here?
 Come by our office in the Student Union Building, main level (Room 2000), or contact us by phone at (660) 785-4222, or via email at firstname.lastname@example.org.

-- Where is the Center for Student Involvement (CSI) located?
+- Where is the Union & Involvement Services (U&I) located?

 - What is the Student Involvement Complex and when is it open?